Tochigi (city): Climate

-Tochigi has a Humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
+Tochigi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Tochigi is 14.2 °C. The average annual rainfall is 1325 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.5 °C, and lowest in January, at around 2.9 °C.

 Demographics

 Per Japanese census data, the population of Tochigi has remained relatively steady over the past 50 years.

 History

 In the Edo period, Tochigi prospered from its location on the Uzumagawa River, which connected with the Tone River to Edo.
 Envoys using the Reiheishi Way sent from the Imperial Court going to Shrines and Temples of Nikkō stayed at the lodging area in the city.
 Most of the area was formerly tenryō territory controlled directly by the Tokugawa shogunate; however, the minor feudal domain of Fukiake Domain was located within the borders of modern city of Tochigi.

 Following the Meiji Restoration and the creation of Tochigi Prefecture, Tochigi Town was the prefectural capital from 1871 until its relocation to Utsunomiya in 1884.
 On April 1, 1937, Tochigi was elevated to city status.

 On September 30, 1954, Tochigi absorbed the villages of Ōmiya, Minagawa, Fukiage, and Terao (all from Shimotsuga District).
 This was followed by the village of Kōō (from Shimotsuga District) on March 31, 1957.

 Tochigi hosted its first film festival, the Kuranomachikado, or, "Eizo Film Festival" from October 5, 2007, to October 8, 2007.

 On March 29, 2010, Tochigi absorbed the towns of Fujioka, Ōhira and Tsuga (Shimotsuga District).
 This was followed by the town of Nishikata (from Kamitsuga District) on October 1, 2011, and the town of Iwafune (from Shimotsuga District) on April 5, 2014.